-Timely reflections on ‘Pioneering with Zandmotor’ is an essay written by Jacqueline Heerema, co-founder and artist-curator of artists collective Satellietgroep (The Hague, 2006), to be published in 2020 in the context of Building with Nature NEXT by RiUS-Research in Urbanism Series, TU Delft.
+Timely reflections on ‘Pioneering with Zandmotor’ is an essay written by Jacqueline Heerema, co-founder and artist-curator of artists collective Satellietgroep (The Hague, 2006), published in Building with Nature Perspectives by RiUS-Research in Urbanism Series, TU Delft in 2021.

 The essay draws from insights that are derived from primary coastal artistic research in The Netherlands and abroad and developed during artist-in-residency programs, shared during numerous public expeditions, manifestations, talks and exhibitions in and beyond the realms of the arts, among them the presentation ‘Arts & Climate Change’ at the European Parliament in Brussels in 2015.